 Looking beyond generations labels to deeper implications

 Under what circumstances do the generations work well together?
 Where do the tensions play out?
-How does intergenerational coaching work for older coaches with younger clients and visa versa?
-As you know, in coaching we need to move beyond our own realities to explore and appreciate other frames, other perspectives.
+How does intergenerational coaching and mentoring work for older coaches and mentors with younger clients and visa versa?
+As you know, in coaching and mentoring we need to move beyond our own realities to explore and appreciate other frames, other perspectives.
+Being curious and open to learning and exploring how others see the world is foundational to effective coaching and mentoring.